Your Halloween Tradition May Be Changing This Year—Here’s Why

-It’s almost October and you know what that means—the return of pumpkin Kit Kats, quirky costumes for the kids and, of course, homemade Halloween treats.
+October is right around the corner, and you know what that means—the return of all things PSL, quirky costumes for the kids and, of course, homemade Halloween treats.
 The whole spooky season leads up to tricks on October 31, but Halloween as we know it may be changing.

 Why Parents Want to Change Halloween